Toubou people

-The Toubou or Tubu (from Old Tebu, meaning "rock people") are an ethnic group native to the Tibesti Mountains that inhabit the central Sahara in northern Chad, southern Libya and northeastern Niger.
+The Toubou or Tubu (from Old Tebu, meaning "rock people") are an ethnic group native to the Tibesti Mountains that inhabit the central Sahara in northern Chad, southern Libya, northeastern Niger, and northwestern Sudan.
 They live either as herders and nomads or as farmers near oases.
 Their society is clan-based, with each clan having certain oases, pastures and wells.

-The Toubou are generally divided into two closely related groups: the Teda (or Téda, Toda, Tireh) and the Dazagara (or Dazzaga, Dazagada, Daza).
+The Toubou are generally divided into two closely related groups: the Teda (or Tuda, Téda, Toda, Tira) and the Daza (or Dazzaga, Dazagara, Dazagada).
 They are believed to share a common origin and speak the Tebu languages, which are from the Saharan branch of the Nilo-Saharan language family.
-Tebu is divided further into two closely related languages, called Tedaga (Téda Toubou) and Dazaga (Dazaga Gouran).
+Tebu is divided further into two closely related languages, called Tedaga (Téda Toubou) and Dazaga (Daza Toubou).
 Of the two groups, the Daza, found to the south of the Teda, are more numerous.

-The Toubou people are also referred to as the Tabu, Tebu, Tebou, Tibu, Tibbu, Toda, Todga, Todaga, Tubu, Tuda, Tudaga, or Gorane people.
-The Dazaga are sometimes referred to as Gouran (or Gorane, Goran, Gourane), an Arabian exonym.
+The Toubou people are also referred to as the Tabu, Tebu, Tebou, Tibu, 'Tibbu, Toda, Todga, Todaga, Tubu, Tuda, Tudaga, or Gorane people.
+The Daza are sometimes referred to as Gouran (or Gorane, Goran, Gourane), an Arabian exonym.
 Many of Chad's leaders have been Toubou (Gouran), including presidents Goukouni Oueddei and Hissène Habré.

 Distribution

 The Toubou people have historically lived in northern Chad, northeastern Niger, and southern Libya.
 They have sometimes been called the "black nomads of the Sahara".
 They are distributed across a large area in the central Sahara, as well as the north-central Sahel.
-They are particularly found north of the Tibesti mountains, which in Old Tebu means "Rocky Mountains".
-The first syllable "Tu" refers to the Tibesti mountains, as known by the natives (Teda), and the second syllable "bo" refers to blood in the Kanembou language; thus, people from the Tibesti mountains are referred to as Tubou."
+They are particularly found north of the Tibesti Mountains, which in Old Tebu means "rocky mountains".
+The first syllable tou refers to the Tibesti Mountains, as known by the natives (touda), and the second syllable bou refers to blood in the Kanembou language; thus, people from the Tibesti region are referred to as Toubou.
 Their name is derived from this.

 The Teda are found primarily in the Sahara regions around the borders of southeast Libya, northeast Niger and northern Chad.
 They consider themselves a warrior people.
-The Dazagra live towards the Sahel region and are spread over much of north-central Chad.
-The Dazagra consist of numerous clans.
-Some major clans of the Dazagara, or Gouran, include the Anakaza, Choraga, Dazza, Djagada, Dogorda, Donza, Gaeda, Kamaya, Karra, Ketcherda, Kokorda, Mourdiya, Salmah, Wandja, Yirah and many more.
-The Dazagra cover the northern regions of Bourkou, the Ennedi Plateau, the Tibesti Mountains and Bahr el Gazel in the south.
-There is a diaspora community of several thousand Dazaga living in Omdurman, Sudan and a couple of thousand working in Jeddah, Saudi Arabia.
+The Daza live towards the Sahel region and are spread over much of north-central Chad.
+The Daza consist of numerous clans.
+Some major tribes, clans, societies of the Daza, or Gouran, include the Alala, Altafa, Anakaza, Ankorda, Ayya, Sharara, Sharfada, Shuna, Daza, Djagada, Dogorda, Donza, Gadwa, Gaeda, Howda, Kamaya, Kamsoulla, Kara, Ketcherda, Kokorda, Maghya, Medelea, Mourdiya, Nara, Salma, Tchiroua, Tchoraga, Wandala, Wandja, Warba, Warda, Yira and many more.
+The Daza cover the northern regions of Chad such as the Bourkou, the Ennedi Plateau, the northern Kanem, the Bahr el Gazel in the south and also the Tibesti mountains and the neighbouring countries.
+There is a diaspora community of several thousand Daza living in Omdurman, Sudan and a few thousand working in Jeddah, Saudi Arabia.